obsidiandynamics/zerolog/README.md

 **Note:** The entrypoint trick is also used to implement a bridging logger.

 ## Can you bridge other loggers to Zlg?
-The purpose of a bridge is to route the log events from an encumbered logging framework (e.g. JUL) to Zlg.
-It can almost be thought of as a _reverse binding_.
+The purpose of a bridge is to route the log events from an encumbered logging framework (e.g. `java.util.logging`) to Zlg.
+It can almost be thought of as a _reverse binding_, so to speak.

 Normally, if you are using Zlg over SLF4J (i.e. the recommended approach), this isn't necessary.
 SLF4J already comes with all the mainstream bridges you'll need.
 For example, SLF4J can be bridged from JUL, Log4j, JCL, to name a few.